What do Chinese university students really want from their oral English class with a foreign teacher?

 Another solution to this problem would be to use student-led teaching as a teaching method.

-Instead of telling your students about an aspect of Western culture for instance, get them to research it themselves and then give a presentation in class about their topic.
+Instead of telling your university students about an aspect of Western culture for instance, get them to research it themselves and then give a presentation in class about their topic.

 Students feel a sense of pride when they teach and your class will also enjoy the lesson a lot more when taught by their peers.